LowKey88/meta-glasses-gemini/README.md

 - `HOME_ASSISTANT_AGENT_ID`: The ID of the agent in Home Assistant that will handle the integration.
 - `APP_URL`: The base URL of your application, used for OAuth redirects and callbacks.
 - `API_SECRET_KEY`: A secure random key used to protect OAuth endpoints.
 This key must be provided in the x-api-key header when accessing OAuth-related endpoints.
+- `DASHBOARD_PASSWORD`: Password for accessing the admin dashboard.
+- `DASHBOARD_SECRET`: Secret key for NextAuth authentication used by the dashboard (maps to NEXTAUTH_SECRET).

 ### Additional Configuration